Mews/spotify-lyrics/README.md

 ## Usage

-To use the app, simply download the files in the repository and open the `spotify lyrics.exe` file!
+To use the app, simply navigate to the [releases page](https://github.com/Mews/spotify-lyrics/releases), download the latest stable release and open the `spotify lyrics.exe` file!

-Alternatively, you can also just run the `main.py` file.
+*Alternatively, if you clone the repository, you can also just run the `main.py` file.*

 You can then also change the app's theme by editing the `theme` variable in the `settings.ini` file to [one of the available themes](https://ttkbootstrap.readthedocs.io/en/latest/themes/).
 For example: